Course Overview

 Late policy

-If submitting late, you must apply for special considerations through UNSW central system.
-If you ask us for an extension, we will refer you to the special considerations system.
+• For the Assignment, if submitting late, you must apply for special considerations through UNSW central system.
+If you ask the LIC for an extension, they will be cranky and refer you to the special consideration system.
+The general late policy is:

 Late submission will incur a penalty of 5% per day or part thereof (including weekends) from the due date and time.
 An assessment will not be accepted after 5 days (120 hours) of the original deadline unless special consideration has been approved.